Skip to main content

 • A MotherDuck account and Service Token.

 • An S3 bucket for staging temporary files, or a GCS bucket for staging temporary files.
+Cloudflare R2 can also be used via its S3-compatible API.
 An S3 bucket in us-east-1 is recommended for best performance and costs, since MotherDuck is currently hosted in that region.

 To use an S3 bucket for staging temporary files: